 Pulled Muscle Recovery

 A pulled muscle will eventually heal on its own.
-Ice baths and creams dedicated to healing pulled muscles will help the pulled muscle heal faster, and can help prevent as well.
+Ice baths and creams dedicated to healing pulled muscles will help the pulled muscle heal faster and can help prevent it as well.

 4. Herniated Disc or a Disc Bulge

 A herniated disc or disc bulge is common in women because of the decreased muscle mass protecting the spine in women and the decreased density of female bones compared to men.

 A herniated disc happens when the degree to which the spine needs to flex is limited.
 If the spinal vertebrae pieces are loaded with external resistance, such as weights, then the discs tend to slightly travel off from the spine causing major discomfort.